Good medical practice advisory forum

-Lucy is the Director of Policy and Communications at the Health and Social Care Alliance Scotland (the ALLIANCE).
+Lucy is the Director of Policy, Research and Impact at the Health and Social Care Alliance Scotland (the ALLIANCE).

 She has an MA in Human Rights from the University of Essex and spent several years working in international human rights, predominantly with indigenous and minority peoples in central Africa.

-She is a Fellow of the Royal Society for Arts, Manufactures and Commerce, and sits on the Board of three national Scottish charities: Engender, Voluntary Health Scotland, and the Human Rights Consortium Scotland.
+She is a Fellow of the Royal Society for Arts, Manufactures and Commerce, and sits on the Board of two national Scottish charities: Engender and the Human Rights Consortium Scotland.

-John is a Senior Anaesthesia Associate with 10 years post-qualification experience.
+John is a senior anaesthesia associate with ten years post-qualification experience.
 He is a HCPC registered Operating Department Practitioner and a board member for the Association of Anaesthesia Associates.

 John is in the final year of his PhD on medical research and is the Principal Investigator on the Iron Supplementation for Iron Deficiency in Arthroplasty clinical trial.
 He is also actively involved at driving quality and safety improvements at his trust.